-Employability: This indicator measures the weighted average number (per year) of a university's alumni who have held CEO (or equivalent) positions since 2011 at the world's top 2000 public companies relative to the university's size.
-The top companies are those listed on the Forbes Global 2000 list3.
+Employability: This indicator measures the weighted average number (per year) of a university's alumni who have held top positions since 2011 at the world's largest 2000 public companies relative to the university's size.
+The companies are chosen based on four equally-weighted metrics: assets, market value, profits, and sales.
 An alumnus/alumna is defined as a student who graduated with a Bachelor, Master, or Doctorate degree (or their equivalents).
 If more than one degree was obtained from a given institution, the institution is considered only once (and in the rare case of co-CEOs, each CEO's educational institution(s) when counted will be assigned a weight of 0.5).
-The multiplicative factor used in this indicator is similar to the quantity (1/C)· r_F above, with x being the year the Forbes list is published.
-If an institution has a yearly weighted average of q CEO alumni, it will be assigned points according to the formula $p_E = (q^2)/n$, where n is the current number of students enrolled at the institution, which can be obtained from national agencies.
-The above formula increasingly rewards institutions that have produced, relative to their size, a high number of CEOs.
-The ratio p_E measures employability based on the professional success of a university's alumni.
+The multiplicative factor used in this indicator is similar to the quantity $(1/C) \cdot r_F$ above, with x being the year when the companies' list is compiled (starting from 2011).
+If an institution has a yearly weighted average of q alumni in top positions, it will be assigned points according to the formula $p_E = (q^2)/n$ , where n is the current number of students enrolled at the institution, which can be obtained from national agencies.
+The above formula increasingly rewards institutions that have produced, relative to their size, a high number of alumni in top positions.
+The ratio $p_E$ measures employability based on the professional success of a university's alumni.

-Education: This indicator measures the weighted number of a university's alumni who have received top awards, medals, and prizes relative to the university's size.
-Here, alumni are defined as students who obtained Bachelor, Master, or Doctoral degrees (or their equivalents) and received the awards, medals, and prizes listed under the "Faculty" section.
-For each alumnus/alumna, r_A points are assigned to him/her according to the following formula $r_A = 0.99^{((Y-2)-x)}$, where Y is the current year and x is the year when an award/prize/medal was given to the alumnus/alumna.
+Education: This indicator measures the weighted number of a university's alumni who have received top academic distinctions relative to the university's size.
+Here, alumni are defined as students who obtained Bachelor, Master, or Doctoral degrees (or their equivalents) and received the academic distinctions listed under the "Faculty" section.
+For each alumnus/alumna, $r_A$ points are assigned to him/her according to the following formula $r_A = 0.99^{((Y-2)-x)}$ , where Y is the current year and x is the year when the academic distinction was awarded to the alumnus/alumna.
 If he/she obtains more than one degree from an institution, the institution will be considered only once.
-For each award/medal/prize(s) associated with a given broad field, let R_A be the sum of all r_A and P as defined above.
-Let s_A be the sum of $(100/R_A) \cdot P \cdot r_A$ points of an institution for all the 23 broad fields.
-As in the previous indicator, each university is assigned points according to $p_A = (s_A^2)/n$.
+For each award/medal/prize(s) associated with a given broad field, let $R_A$ be the sum of all $r_A$ and P as defined above.
+Let $s_A$ be the sum of $(100/R_A) \cdot P \cdot r_A$ points of an institution for all the 23 broad fields.
+As in the previous indicator, each university is assigned points according to $p_A = (s_A^{-2})/n$ .
 This ratio measures the quality of education of a university based on the academic success of its alumni.